Skip to Content

 Child dressed up as a vet

-Using props and bird puppets, children act out books and tales that have been shared or make up their own stories.
+Using props and bird puppets, children can act out the books and stories that have been shared or make up their own stories.

 Bird science activities give kids a chance to interact more closely with these mysterious animals.